-Evaluation facilitated by OIE experts under the auspices of the OIE
+Evaluation facilitated by WOAH experts under the auspices of WOAH

-The OIE has established procedures for the evaluation of Aquatic Animal Health Services of Member Countries.
-Member Countries can make a request to the OIE for an evaluation of their Aquatic Animal Health Services.
+WOAH has established procedures for the evaluation of Aquatic Animal Health Services of Member Countries.
+Member Countries can make a request to WOAH for an evaluation of their Aquatic Animal Health Services.

-The World Assembly of OIE Delegates may endorse a list of approved experts to facilitate the evaluation process.
+The World Assembly of Delegates may endorse a list of approved experts to facilitate the evaluation process.

-Under these procedures, the Director General of the OIE recommends an expert(s) from that list.
+Under these procedures, the Director General of WOAH recommends an expert(s) from that list.

-The expert(s) facilitate(s) the evaluation of the Aquatic Animal Health Services of the Member Country using the OIE Performance of Veterinary Services and/or Aquatic Animal Health Services (OIE PVS Tool: Aquatic).
+The expert(s) facilitate(s) the evaluation of the Aquatic Animal Health Services of the Member Country using the WOAH Performance of Aquatic Animal Health Services (PVS Tool: Aquatic).

-The expert(s) produce(s) a report in consultation with the Veterinary Services of the Member Country.
+The expert(s) produce(s) a report in consultation with the Aquatic Animal Health Services of the Member Country.

-The report is submitted to the Director General of the OIE and, with the consent of the Member Country, published by the OIE.
+The report is submitted to the Director General of WOAH and, with the consent of the Member Country, published by WOAH.